hack101/lesson5/README.md

 ```
 host: https://www.wireshark.org
 method: GET
-accept: text/html, application/xhtml+xml
-user-agent: Mozilla/5.0 (Macintosh; Intel Mac OS X 10_9_5) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/39.0.2171.65 Safari/537.36
 # other-fields we don't really care about at the moment
 ```
 **host**: The address where you're sending the requests.
 Gets resolved to an IP address eventually by DNS servers.
 **method**: These are also known as HTTP _verbs_.
 Can be one of GET, POST, DELETE, PUT, PATCH, OPTIONS, HEAD etc, and more or less defines a *type* for the request.
 New verbs must be defined in an RFC by standardization organizations - you cannot make up your own HTTP verb.
-**accept**: What type of content you're expecting.
-Browsers accept `text/html`when loading pages, `image/png` when trying to load png images etc. Web servers can inspect this header field and serve different content depending on your needs.
-For example, it is very common that to get XML vs JSON content from APIs using this field.
-A call to `api.coolsoft.com/posts` can return an XML document if your `accept` header field is set to `application/xml`, and return JSON if your `accept` header field is set to `application/json`.
-**user-agent**: It identifies your client.
-For a hilarious history of why the user-agent string is such a mess, see here: http://webaim.org/blog/user-agent-string-history/

 So this request gets pushed from router to router until it finally arrives at whichever server is serving www.wireshark.org.
 The server looks at the request, thinks for a bit, and sends back an appropriate response.
 Here is what a response looks like: